Read all about Benjamin Moore Smoke, plus see 25 real homes that use it!

 Even though the green undertones of Benjamin Moore Smoke aren’t highly prominent, they definitely can come through in the right conditions.
 I love the effect it has on this room from @mrsevh!

-Take a look at how the color changes from the light to the shadows.
+Take a look at how the color changes from the light to the shadows in this space from @nestwellinteriors.
 In the light, it’s a pale muted blue-gray.
 But in the shadows, the blue undertones become even more prominent.

 Bathrooms in Ben Moore’s Smoke

-Create a tranquil powder room by using Smoke.
+Create a tranquil powder room by using Smoke, like this one from DIY Showoff.
 It’s light enough to make a small room with just a little light feel beautiful and larger than it is.

 Bedrooms Using Smoke Paint